antz22/ultimate-guide-to-flutter/README.md

 If you have never coded before or have less experience with programming, I recommend you take a look at this excellent tutorial from Mike Dane on YouTube (PS don't sit through the whole thing all at once!
 Spend some time thinking about programming concepts in your subconscious mind while you take breaks or do other things).
 - [Dart Programming in 4 hours | Full beginners tutorial](https://youtu.be/5xlVP04905w)

-If you have experience with languages like javavscript or java, here are the basics of dart.
+With that said, here are the basics of dart.

 Outline:
 - [Variables](#variables)